magento/devdocs/src/guides/v2.3/advanced-reporting/data-collection.md

 The example configuration file declares the following:

--  The `modules.csv`, `store_config.csv`, and `stores.csv` report files must be included in the archive file prepared for the ACR service.
+-  The `modules.csv`, `store_config.csv`, and `stores.csv` report files must be included in the archive file prepared for the Commerce Reporting service.
 -  `modules.csv` must contain data provided by the `\Magento\Analytics\ReportXml\ReportProvider` class.
  Provided data must be configured according to the `modules` report declarations defined in the `etc/reports.xml` file.
 -  `store_config.csv` must contain data provided by the `Magento\Analytics\Model\StoreConfigurationProvider` class.